 Conditional Column Formatting

-Now, you can set Conditional Formatting in two ways.
-Either you can set it through editing any column one by one in the Table Configuration menu,
+There are two methods to configure Conditional Formatting.
+Either you can set it by changing columns one by one in the Table Configuration menu,

-Or you can do it from Table Rows by hovering over any column name and clicking on the Edit icon.
+or you can do it by hovering over any column name and pressing the Edit icon from Table Rows.

-Let’s set conditions as Equal, Not Equal, Contains, Doesn’t Contain in multiple ways.
-Next, you need to put some trigger values for which conditions will be applied and then set options.
+Let’s set the conditions in different ways as Equal, Not Equal, Includes, Doesn’t.
+Then, you need to set some trigger values and then set options for which conditions will be applied.

-That’s how you can set up Conditional Column Formatting with Ninja Tables.
+That’s how you can set up Conditional Column Formatting in Ninja Tables.